Panthers entrust team to Andrew Brunette after Quenneville

 “I’m day-to-day,” Brunette said.

+After one day, he’s 1-0-0.
+The coach has changed.
+The Panthers are trying to make sure everything else stays the same.

-The report’s fallout have been massive; Chicago general manager Stan Bowman resigned and Quenneville left his job with Florida.
+The report’s fallout was massive; Chicago general manager Stan Bowman resigned and Quenneville left his job with Florida.
 But Winnipeg general manager Kevin Chevyldayoff — who also worked for the Blackhawks at that time — escaped sanctioning after meeting with NHL Commissioner Gary Bettman on Friday.

 Huberdeau said hockey should, and does, seem secondary given what Beach has endured.

-“We all feel sorry for what happened, and that’s all that matters,” the Panthers forward said.
+“We all feel sorry for what happened, and that’s all that matters,” the Florida forward said.

 Panthers defenseman Aaron Ekblad said he watched Beach’s interview with TSN after it aired Wednesday night and said it left him “extremely sad.”
 He was asked if, after watching it, his opinion of Quenneville had changed.